7+ Hacks to Book Cheap Flights in the Philippines

 In Facebook, one way to make sure you are always getting the latest update is to change your following setting: Go to the airline’s page, click the Following button in the upper navigation bar, and select In Your NewsFeed > See First.

-If you’re a registered member, you may get a chance to book a day ahead of the scheduled promo booking period.
+Many airlines offer exclusive discounts and deals to their newsletter subscribers.
+You may also get a chance to book a day ahead of scheduled promo periods.
 For instance, Big Members are often given a 24-hour advanced access in Airasia’s seatsales before it becomes available to the public.

 Don’t you wonder why rates in an airline’s website jack up by your second visit?
 Airline websites keep cookies (i.e., data of your visit) and if it seems you’re interested in a particular route/schedule, it automatically increases the rate on your subsequent visits.